db4rnR/aureuserp/.ai/guidelines/010-project-overview.md

 ## 1.1.
 Introduction

-AureusERP is a comprehensive, open-source Enterprise Resource Planning (ERP) solution built on Laravel 12.x and FilamentPHP 3.x.
+This is a comprehensive, open-source application built on Laravel 12.x and FilamentPHP 3.x.
 It's designed for Small and Medium Enterprises (SMEs) and large-scale enterprises, offering a modular plugin architecture for managing various business operations.

 ## 1.2.
 Core Technologies